- Nathaniel B. Levtow (Email)

 Field of Study

-History of Ideas; Gender and Sexuality Studies; Hinduism; British literature (Shakespeare; the long nineteenth century); Indian literature
+History of Ideas; Gender and Sexuality Studies; Hindi and Urdu literatures; Hindu philosophy; British literature (Shakespeare; the long nineteenth century)

 - Dancing with the Nation: Courtesans in Bombay Cinema (Bloomsbury, New York; Speaking Tiger, New Delhi, 2018)